Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

 - Insight & Understanding 📊: Accounting allows you to notice and quantify trends in your finances as well as understand how you're spending and earning it, if you want to be able to optimize something you have to be able to measure it first
+- Unique mental model 🧠: If you're a DeFi smart contract developer or auditor understanding the basics of financial accounting can give you a unqiue way of modeling value changes and transactions in protocols, adding another useful mental model to apply to protocols.

 ### The Downsides Of An External Accountant
 While you could hire an accountant to do everything for you, unless you have a pretty sizable